Danvieira7/TDD-React/README.md

 ## Gift Giver App
-This project was done in order to learn TDD (Test Driven Development) process and to inprove React and ES6 skills.
+This project was done in order to learn TDD (Test Driven Development) process and to improve React and ES6 skills.
 It is a simple Gift list, with "ADD" and "DELETE" capability.

-In the project directory, you can run:

 ### Tech learned
 - Jest